Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 “Always do so with a gentle demeanor since pets can read our emotions well,” Nelson says.

-Training tip: Give your dog treats and always speak calmly so your dog has a positive association with handling.
+Training tip: Give your dog treats and always speak calmly so your dog builds positive associations with handling.
+Using gentle, reward-based handling is a core part of LIMA recommendations.

 I decided to brush Sydney’s teeth daily when she was a puppy.
 Unfortunately, she hated having her teeth cleaned.
 But she loved having her coat brushed.

 So, I decided to make it all a process.
-I got her hairbrush out when I got her toothbrush and toothpaste out.
+I got her hairbrush out when I took out her toothbrush and toothpaste.
 After making sure she saw the hairbrush, I brushed her teeth.

 Establish a routine

-Providing structure and lots of positive reinforcement for a new pet is essential.
-Puppies need to learn how your world works and what expectations you have for them, Nelson says.
+Nelson says providing structure and positive reinforcement for a new pet is essential.
+Puppies need to learn how your world works and what you expect from them.

 Creating a daily schedule — regular times for eating, walking, and sleeping — makes your dog feel more secure, helps with potty training, and can help prevent bad behavior.

-Your puppy deserves nothing but the most nutritious fresh food for dogs.
-Do research to determine the ideal food for your dog.
-Better yet, consult your veterinarian to determine the best diet for your pet.
+Your puppy deserves nothing but the most nutritious fresh food for dogs—research to determine the best food for your dog.
+Consult your veterinarian to determine the best diet for your pet.

-Nelson says it also helps to learn canine body language to understand how the new pet communicates to communicate with your new dog successfully.
+Nelson says it also helps to learn canine body language to understand how your new dog communicates, which is essential for effective communication.

 Thorpe warns dog owners that training is a lifelong process.
 And some dogs can be more challenging to train than others.